Affiliate links on SoundGuys may earn us a commission. Learn more.

 Filter number 6 | Filter type PK | Frequency 8782 | Gain -2.6 | Q 3.235 |

-For a unique design, look no further than the Grado GS1,000e
+For studio headphones, look no further than the Sennheiser HD 650

 If you want noise canceling, grab the Apple AirPods Max

-If you’re the type of listener willing to cough up $1,000 USD for Bluetooth headphones, you might want to check out Apple’s flagship headphone: the AirPods Max.
-These headphones come in at a whopping $549 USD—making it more expensive than Sony and Bose’s flagship noise canceling headsets.
+If you’re the type of listener willing to cough up $1,000 for Bluetooth headphones, you might want to check out Apple’s flagship headphone: the AirPods Max.
+These headphones come in at $549 — making them more expensive than Sony and Bose’s flagship noise canceling headsets.

-Apple’s latest over-ears feature the same hybrid noise canceling technology, originally introduced with the AirPods Pro.
-An array of outward and inward-facing microphones, in tandem with software, effectively quiets ambient noise whilst also reducing resonances.
-This results in noise canceling performance that beats out Sennheiser, Sony, and one-time champion Bose.
+Apple’s latest over-ears feature the same hybrid noise canceling technology originally introduced with the AirPods Pro.
+An array of outward and inward-facing microphones, in tandem with software, effectively quiets ambient noise whilst also eliminating resonances.

 Should you buy the Sony WH-1000XM5 or splurge for something else?

-The Sony WH-1000XM5 is a great headset that does everything very well.
-You get excellent active noise canceling, good sound quality, a comfortable fit, and plenty of powerful software features like 360 Reality Audio optimization.
-We like the WH-1000XM5 because it’s a great headset for commuting and general use.
-Since it costs $499 USD, you could pick up the WH-1000XM5 and the HiFiMan Sundara and still have some money to spare.
+The Sony WH-1000XM5 is a great headset that does everything well.
+You get excellent active noise canceling, decent sound quality, a comfortable fit, and plenty of powerful software features like 360 Reality Audio optimization.
+We like the WH-1000XM5 because it’s great for commuting and general use.
+Since it costs $499, you could pick up the WH-1000XM5 and the HiFiMan Sundara and still have some money to spare with a $1,000 dollar budget.

-The ANC performance is second only to the Apple AirPods Max but this relies on your ability to get a proper fit.
+The ANC performance is second only to the Apple AirPods Max, but this relies on getting a proper fit.
 We recommend sliding the headphones around a bit on your ears until you perceive the ANC is at its most effective.

 You can see in our comparison charts above that it’s the isolation performance of the WH-1000XM5 that pulls it ahead of most of the competition.